NextGenSoftwareUK/OASIS-API-Unity-Package/README.md

 ### One API To Rule Them All - The GOD Protocol/API
 The OASIS API will allow you to connect into everything including e-commerce, trading, security, social networks, blockchains, holochain networks, etc. regardless of where they are running (WEB2 or WEB3/IoT).

+### Full Smart Contract Interoperability

+Smart Contracts will be supported across any of the supported providers (network/platform/API/protocol), so you only need to write the contract once for your OAPP and then deploy your OAPP once and it will then take care of deploying and running your app/smart contract across all supported providers (network/platform/API/protocol).

+We are also building full smart contract interoperability

 ### Powerful Pick n Mix & Plug n Play UI Components

 Soon you will also have a very powerful intuitive UI allowing anyone to build an OAPP through a simple intuitive to use drag n drop interface plugging together the various components (web, unity, unreal, metaverse & more) you need allowing you to focus on your ideas rather than on how to implement them.
 This will lower the barrier to entry for non-technical people, the perfect low-code solution!